vai-dml/llm-application/prompt_engineering/README.md

 ```

 ```
-The following are excerpts from conversations with an AIMixed Martial Arts coach.
+The following are excerpts from conversations with an AI Mixed Martial Arts coach.
 The assistant provides insightful and practical advice to the users' questions.
 Here are some examples:
     {
         "query": "What's is Mixed Martial Arts(MMA)?",
         "answer": "MMA is a full-contact combat sport.
 It offers various disciplines like Muay Thai, Boxing and Brazilian jiu-jitsu."